mysterious-coding/base_entranced/README.md

 For example, to make an NPC receive double knockback from melee, stun baton, and pistol, add 1+2+8=11, so use the flag "doubleKnockbackFrom 11"

+Note that specialKnockback overrides any other 0x/2x/3x/4x knockback flags.

 Special note on nodmgfrom: you can use -1 as shortcut for complete damage immunity(godmode).

 Mapmakers can add some extra keys to worldspawn entity for additional control over their maps: